 To apply, the candidate must be a graduate student in good standing proposing to complete a dissertation as described above.
 Candidates must be pursuing a degree at a U.S. institution.
 To apply, candidates must complete the following:

 All required application materials must be uploaded.
-Applicants are responsible for keeping track of time to ensure that all stages of applying are complete in order for the application to submit on or before the deadline date, including references.
+Applicants are responsible for keeping time to ensure that all application tasks are complete in order to submit the application for consideration by the deadline date!
 Applications will not submit if all stages are not complete.